 snowbirds packing list for travel

 Bring travel sizes for the extent of your travel, but consider buying full-size toiletries at your winter residence.
+The amount you’d save by bringing your current set is likely not worth the hassle.

 9. Decide to Mail or Store